Where are you from? What are you doing in Amsterdam?

 What is your relationship to street art?
 Art in general?

-Do you have a favourite artist in the SAMA collection?
+Do you have a favorite artist in the SAMA collection?

 What interests you most in the concept of SAMA?